AliyunContainerService/pouch/docs/test/debug_in_travis.md

 Password for xxxx: ****
 Successfully logged in as xxxx!
 ```

-3. Get an API token using the Travis CI command line client, if everything goes well you will get your token.
+3.Get an API token using the Travis CI command line client, if everything goes well you will get your token.

 ```
 #travis token --org